druid-io/druid-io.github.io/docs/latest/configuration/index.md

 |--------|-----------|-------|
 |`druid.request.logging.type`|Choices: noop, file, emitter, slf4j, filtered, composing.
 How to log every query request.|noop|

-Note that, you can enable sending all the HTTP requests to log by setting  "org.apache.druid.jetty.RequestLog" to DEBUG level.
+Note that, you can enable sending all the HTTP requests to log by setting  "io.druid.jetty.RequestLog" to DEBUG level.
 See [Logging](../configuration/logging.html)

 #### File Request Logging